Skip to main content

 Sprayed

-Spraying is our most popular finish, with benefits including invisible frame corner joins on metal profiles, a smooth high quality effect and a choice of colours and glosses.
+Spraying is our most popular finish, with benefits including invisible frame corner joins, a smooth high quality effect and a choice of colours and glosses.
 It gives contemporary museum quality to any artwork.

 Staining